Stevieloh/nci-flow/docs/VPC-Labs/lab-5-associate-subnet-with-vm copy.md

 ---
 sidebar_position: 6
-title: "Step 5 - Create the Virtuals and associate the VPC Subnets with them"
+title: "Step 5 - Create the Virtual Machines and associate the VPC Subnets with them"
 ---